harshita9817/ena-hcc-upload/README.md

-# ENA Upload Workflow From HPC
+# ENA Upload Workflow From HCC

 This repository contains a practical workflow for submitting paired-end RNA-seq FASTQ files to ENA using: